Hillside Strangler: Kimberly Martin

-On December 14, 1977, the naked body of 17-year-old sex worker Kimberly Diane Martin, which also showed signs of torture, was found on a deserted lot near Los Angeles City Hall.
+On December 14, 1977, the naked body of 17-year-old prostitute Kimberly Diane Martin, which also showed signs of torture, was found on a deserted lot near Los Angeles City Hall.
 Martin had previously joined a call girl agency because she feared exposing herself on the streets with the Strangler on the loose.
 The killers happened to place a call to her agency from a Hollywood Public Library pay phone, and she was the call girl who was dispatched.
 When the police investigated the apartment she had been dispatched to, they found it vacant and broken into.

 Cindy Hudspeth

 The body of the final Hillside Strangler victim was discovered in Los Angeles on February 17, 1978, when a helicopter pilot spotted an orange Datsun abandoned midway down a cliff on the Angeles Crest Highway.
 Police responded to the scene and discovered the nude body of the car's owner, 20-year-old Cindy Lee Hudspeth — a student and part-time waitress — in the trunk.
 Her corpse again showed ligature marks, and she had been raped and tortured.
 She had been strangled and her body placed in the trunk of her car, which was then pushed off the cliff.

 Hudspeth's murder had initially been unplanned.
 Bianchi had arrived at Buono's upholstery shop at closing time on February 16 to discover Hudspeth in the company of Buono, discussing upholstery work she wished him to perform on her car.
 The two men had a private discussion, opting to make her their next victim.